 What you will study

 The development of the modern world has been shaped to an astonishing degree by empires.
 By the 1930s, for example, colonies and ex-colonies covered around 85 per cent of the land surface of the globe.
-Empires have precipitated some of the most brutal violence ever recorded, and yet the world as we know it would be unrecognisable without them.
+Empires have precipitated some of the most brutal violence ever recorded, and affected the lives of millions across the entire globe for centuries.
 English became an official language in countries as far apart as Botswana, India and Jamaica, because it was the language of the largest empire the world has ever known, rather than due to any intrinsic communicative merit.

 In this module, you’ll undertake comparative study of a range of empires.
 The history and significance of the British Empire is a thread running throughout the module, but you will also encounter the empires of France, Spain, Portugal, the Netherlands, China and Russia.
 This comparative perspective will enable you to think analytically about what exactly constitutes an empire, and why they have proved such an enduring way of arranging human affairs.